GU-IxD-AI/.github/profile/README.md

-## Interaction Design and AI Research on COmputational Creativity 👋
+## Interaction Design and AI Research on Generative Apporaches and Computational Creativity 👋

 The organisation aims to provide access to tutorials, howtos and support when engaging with computational creativity tools and approaches either from an Arts or Technical perspective.
 It was initiated by a Vinnova project between Swen Gaudl and Amy Hoover to explore generative ai approaches for responsible engagement with sound generation.
 The organisation is providing its resources free and aims to be a hub for sharing information.